Lenore, the Cute Little Dead Girl: Movie plans

 Plans were made for the making of a Lenore feature film by Sony Family Entertainment.
 A script was written, but it was not approved by Dirge.
 The contract has expired.

-At his panel at the 2011 Comic Con, Roman Dirge announced that Neil Gaiman has agreed to serve as an executive producer for a CGI film adaptation.
+At his panel at the 2011 Comic Con, Roman Dirge announced that Neil Gaiman has agreed to serve as an executive producer for a CGI film adaptation, which has not materialized.

-The movie appears to be in development.

 Lenore by Titan Books

 Lenore Volume I

 Lenore Volume I consists of three hardcover graphic novels that include 12 issues of the original Lenore Series originally published by Slave Labor Graphics but in full color: Noogies (Issues 1-4), Wedgies (Issues 5-8) and Cooties (Issues 9-12).
 These three volumes were previously available as trade paperbacks published by Slave Labor Graphics with illustrations in black & white.

 Lenore Volume II

 Titan Magazines released a new line of Lenore comics in full color that started with a new #1 in 2009 and continues to be published up to the present.
 They also continue with their hardcover graphic novels line: "Swirlies" (which includes the extremely rare Vol. 1 #13 from the original series, also in full color, plus Vol. 2 issues #1-3), "Purple Nurples" (Vol. 2 issues #4-7) and "Pink Bellies" (Vol. 2 issues #8-11).